VentGrey/Epitaph/README.md

 # Epitaph

-*Version: 0.6.4 - "The fate of mankind I see is in the hands of fools."*
+*Version: 0.7.1 - "The sunlight brightly gleams."*

 > Confusion, will be my epitaph...🎶